 - Politics and the welfare state

-Activities include visits to the Imperial War and Natural History museums and an opportunity to take part in a residential trip to Auschwitz memorial museum in Poland.
+You can expect visits to complement your learning.
+Recent educational trips included: the Imperial War and Natural History museums and a residential trip to Auschwitz memorial museum in Poland.

 The Lace Market